korpling/pepperModules-EXMARaLDAModules/README.md

 ### trimToken
 When this property is true, all tokens defined in exmaralda are trimmed before they are mapped to Salt.
 That means for instance trailing blanks are removed.

+## mapTimeline
+When this property is set to `false`, the original timeline in the input file will not be imported.
+The default is to include the timeline.

 ## Contribute
 Since this Pepper module is under a free license, please feel free to fork it from github and improve the module.
 If you even think that others can benefit from your improvements, don't hesitate to make a pull request, so that your changes can be merged.